wovo/ubuntu-toolchains/readme.md

     git clone https://www.github.com/wovo/ubuntu-toolchains
     source ubuntu-toolchains/install
 ````
-The appropriate path additions are made to /etc/environment
+The appropriate path additions are made to /etc/environment.
-and to the current shell, but not to other shells
-you create in this session.
-Log out and log in is recommended.
+Log out and log back in.

 ## run a blinky from the shell